-It is important that a surviving spouse who is receiving death pension payments report promptly to VA any change in income during the calendar year.
+It is important that a surviving spouse who is receiving survivors pension payments report any change in income during the calendar year promptly to VA.
 Early notification to VA will save the inconvenience of being called upon to refund pension payments that have been received.